 As the two Wizards walk a stone path they pass a stone statue that bears a striking resemblance to the ones found on the winding path of Dunharrow.
 These stone statues are known as the Púkel-Men, constructed by the Drúedain, whose image they resemble.

 The magicians of the Drúedain could give a part of their life energy to these stone statues with their own primitive intelligence that enabled them to act as guardians.
-If the statues were attacked, the magicians would suffer the damage.
+The magicians would suffer damage when anyone would attack the statues.
 When the Drúedain magicians died, the statues would automatically lose the life energy that had supplied them and remain just simple stone statues eroding, with only two black hollow holes for eyes that once sparked red in defiance to the enemies.

 The blindness of the Council